mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 After this, MaxScale connections between the server and/or the client will be encrypted.
 Note that the database must be configured to use TLS/SSL connections if backend connection encryption is used.

-When client-side encryption is enabled, only encrypted connections to MaxScale can be created.
+**Note:** MaxScale does not allow mixed use of TLS/SSL and normal connections on the same port.

+If TLS encryption is enabled for a listener, any unencrypted connections to it will be rejected.
+MaxScale does this to improve security by preventing accidental creation on unencrypted connections.

+The separation of secure and insecure connections differs from the MariaDB server which allows both secure and insecure connections on the same port.
+As MaxScale is the gateway through which all connections go, in order to guarantee a more secure system MaxScale enforces a stricter security policy than what the server does.

 #### `ssl`